5 Things to Do Following Parent’s Evening

 - There are also some great free resources available to support children through the curriculum.
-Search online for what you need help with and visit sites like BBC Bitesize where you’ll find lots of videos to help Home – BBC Bitesize
+Search online for what you need help with and visit sites like BBC Bitesize where you’ll find lots of videos to help.

 - You can make learning fun at home by playing educational games.
 Children love playing games – especially board and card games – and they often don’t realise that they are learning as they play.
 Some games are particularly well suited to helping with English such as Bananagrams and Scrabble, whilst some help with maths such as PLYT games.
 National Numeracy recommend playing games to help develop a positive attitude to maths whilst Orchard Toys have a number of different games for younger children.
 Children can also learn some other really helpful life skills such as resilience, winning and losing etc. by playing family games together.

 - You may feel less comfortable assisting with certain subjects.
 Maths for example is an area where many parents do not feel as confident to help their child.
 You may prefer to do what 1/3 of parents do and find a one-to-one tutor to help your child.
 They can identify areas of weakness and offer support to help your child improve.
 PLYTIME Learning offers FOCUS Tutoring for primary maths that has been proven by research to be 25% more effective than traditional tutoring.
 Prices start from just £12 per week and you can find more information here.

 4. Improve their confidence